giovanniboscu/continuous-section-field/actions-examples/histwin/openfastguide.md

 # CSF → BModes → ElastoDyn → OpenFAST Guide

 This workflow sets up a **time-domain structural dynamics simulation** of a wind turbine tower using OpenFAST and ElastoDyn.
+The tower geometry is provided by a continuous description, from which the distributed mass and stiffness properties along the height are generated automatically.
+OpenFAST then uses those properties to compute the structural response.

 The simulation computes the free response of the tower structure - displacements, velocities, and bending moments along the height - starting from an initial condition.
 No aerodynamic loads are applied.
 The tower responds under its own structural properties and the inertia of the RNA mass at the top.